Budget For Madeira: Is Madeira Expensive to Visit?

 I usually carry a small amount of cash with me (€50 or so) just in case I need it.

 Madeira is not considered more expensive than the UK.
 Grocery costs are generally lower if you shop for local products.
-Rent prices are typically lower, although newer builds will be quite expensive and comparable to London and other cities.
+Rent prices are typically equal, comparable to London and other big cities.